triflicacid/c-vm/docs/Dir.md

   - `args.c`.
 Defines functions for handling `struct AsmArgument`.
 Represent arguments to assembler mnemonics
   - `assemble.h`
   - `assemble.c`.
 Main file for assembling a source file into a machine code buffer
+  - `chunk.h`
+  - `chunk.c`.
+Functions for manipulating "chunks" of data - used in AST
   - `err.h`.
 Defines error constants which may be returned during a failed assembly
   - `instruction.h`.
 Definitions for Assembler Instructions
   - `instruction.c`.
 Defines functions for handling `struct AsmInstruction`.
 Represents assembly mnemonics